Best Running Gloves of 2025

 • Lacks grippy material on the palm

 The Marmot Power Stretch Connect Gloves are a great pair of medium-weight running gloves made with Polartec fleece.
-These gloves are an excellent year-round choice when the temperatures or the wind chill dips below freezing.
+These gloves are an excellent choice when the temperatures dip below freezing and wind chill is a concern.
 If sized correctly, they are snug yet stretchy enough to provide enough dexterity for tearing open a gel or fiddling with your headlamp.
+These gloves come in an impressive six sizes — from X-small to XX-large — so they can fit a variety of hands, and the options make it easy to get the right size for you.

 The touchscreen fabric on the fingertips and thumb is pretty reliable as long as neither the gloves nor your phone is damp.
 And speaking of dampness, these gloves will lose their warmth once wet, so while they’re great for cold and windy conditions, you’ll want more protection in the rain.